 The master plan examined the architectural massing, reuse of the existing below-grade parking and service facilities, alternate land uses and block and parcel configurations, the possible retention of historical elements of the existing mall, and pedestrian movement in and throughout the study area.

-Review and modification to exisitng city zoning code.
+Review and modivifation to existing city zoning code.

-Adaptive reuse of existing structures and an underground parking garage.
+Adaptive reuse of existing structures and an underground parking structure.

 Review of the historical significance of the Midtown Mall originally designed by Victor Gruen.